Lardini: Production

-Boutiques
+Retail and wholesale distribution

-Lardini has boutiques in: Antwerpen, Milan (Via Gesu), Tokyo (Marunouchi), and Moscow (Petrovka Street and Krasnogorsk).
-Lardini garments are also sold in Genoa and Chiavari.
+As of 2026, Lardini operates 15 monobrand stores worldwide, eight of which are in Japan, and is planning further openings in cities such as Paris and London over the following two years.
+Its boutiques include: Antwerpen, Milan (Via Gesu), Tokyo (Marunouchi), and Moscow (Petrovka Street and Krasnogorsk).
+Lardini garments are also sold in around 250 multibrand stores globally, including in Genoa and Chiavari.
 In East Asia the brand is sold at luxury department stores including Shinsegae, Daimaru, Takashimaya, Iwataya, Seibu, Mitsukoshi, and others.

 In Latin America, the brand is sold at Silver Deer in Mexico City.